 How do I take care of my dentures?

-When not in you mouth, dentures need to be stored in water so they will not dry out and lose their shape.
-Be sure to keep your dentures out of the reach of pets and children.
+When you are not wearing your dentures, they need to be kept in water so they don’t dry out.
+When dentures dry out they can lose their shape, making them not to fit.
+Always keep your dentures out of reach of children and pets.

 Visit the Dentist